CS 753/853 Topics / Information Retrieval and Generation Systems

 Grading Policy

-The project will be carried out in teams of up to three people.
+The project will be carried out in teams of up to four people.
 The project will be implemented in a programming language of your choice.
-The projects need to be presented in class and will be graded based on a final report.
+The projects need to be presented at the end of the semester and will be graded based on a final report.
 It is necessary to document the individual contribution of each team member.

 The same policy applies to both students taking the course as CS 753 and CS 853.
 Of course, expectations for students taking the course for graduate credits under CS 853 are higher.